elastic/kibana/src/plugins/telemetry/schema/README.md

   More details in the [Schema field](../../usage_collection/README.md#schema-field) chapter in the UsageCollection's docs.

 NOTE: Despite its similarities to ES mappings, the intention of these files is not to define any index mappings.
 They should be considered as a tool to understand the format of the payload that will be sent when reporting telemetry to the Remote Service.

+## Testing

+Functional tests are defined at `test/api_integration/apis/telemetry/telemetry_local.ts`.
+They merge both files, and validates the actual output of the telemetry endpoint against the final schema.